Camden railway line: Special working

 Every year, on Good Friday, three or four special trains were run from Sydney to Maryfields, to cater for public attendance to the Via Crucis religious ceremony held on the grounds of the Franciscan Brothers monastery near Campbelltown.
 This required out-of-the-ordinary working over the branch line, which also included the provision of an additional locomotive at both the front and rear of each train.
-Maryfields, a platform opposite the entrance to the monastery, had a platform suitable for an 8 or 9-car train.
+The station at Maryfields had a platform suitable for an 8 or 9-car train and was located opposite the entrance to the monastery.